namanphy/ProjektMati/readme.md

 <h1 align="center">Projekt Triclops</h1>

-Triclops is in Greek which means Depth
+Triclops - from the DragonBallZ world - is ancient group of three-eyed aliens.

 ---